 RCM can be mounted to any inverted microscope with a side-port.
 Motorised focussing unit (internal or external) is also needed in most applications.
-Currently, RCM has been tested with Nikon Ti & Ti2, Olympus IX and MiCube.
+Currently, RCM has been tested with Nikon Ti & Ti2, Olympus IX, MiCube and Leica DMi8.

 Please note that:

 - RCM only mounts correctly to the original microscope manufacturers C-mount

 - 50/50, 70/30 and 80/20 beamsplitters do not work with RCM, as they are not laser safe.

 Contact us at firstname.lastname@example.org if you have any question regarding this.

 In order to obtain the 170nm resolution, the highest NA (>1.40) lenses available have to be used.
 See the table below for the optimal combination of objective lens and camera resolution.